-The Wheel was installed over the summer of 2016; around 500 maps have now been sold and people are already using it for regular walks (and runs!).
+The Wheel was installed over the summer of 2016; well over 500 maps have now been sold and people are already using it for regular walks (and runs!).
+In fact, an increasing number of people are challenging themselves to walk the whole of the Outer Wheel in one day.

 “Just to say many thanks for the Bradford Wheel.
 We think it is a great idea and very useful for locals such as ourselves and visitors to the area … many thanks and well done for producing such a great asset to the area.”